The Myth of Equality

 It's clear that issues of race and equality have come to the forefront in our nation's consciousness.
 Every week yet another incident involving racial tension splashes across headlines and dominates our news feeds.
 But it's not easy to unpack the origins of these tensions, and perhaps we wonder whether any of these issues really has anything to do with us.

-Ken Wytsma, founder of The Justice Conference, understands these questions.
+Ken Wytsma, founder of the Justice Conference, understands these questions.
 He has gone through his own journey of understanding the underpinnings of inequality and privilege.
 In this timely, insightful book Wytsma unpacks what we need to know to be grounded in conversations about today's race-related issues.
-And he helps us come to a deeper understanding both of the origins of these issues and of the reconciling role we are called to play as witnesses of the gospel.
+And he helps us come to a deeper understanding of both the origins of these issues and the reconciling role we are called to play as witnesses of the gospel.

 "With great sensitivity, wisdom, and boldness, Ken takes on the tough, often-taboo topics of privilege and race.
 He makes a cogent, powerful, and compelling argument for why addressing race and understanding privilege allows us to more fully live out the gospel.
 He boils down complicated concepts to relatable points through his interweaving of scholars' writings, activists' thinking, historical realities, and personal stories.
 His humility and posture of learning from others, particularly people of color, make this book an authentic, effective tool for followers of Christ taking seriously the call to pursue justice.
 This book is needed and timely, and it will help reshape the conversation around race in America."

 "Ken Wytsma goes where few dare to tread.
 He asks hard questions about race, justice, and equality and presents proven and practical solutions.
 Above all, Ken personifies these solutions; he is seeking to live justice, not just do it.
 The message in The Myth of Equality is urgent; it's a must-read."